 Universal design in Norway

-The Web is becoming an important tool for everyday tasks.
-The ISO/IEC 40500:2012 standard will increase accessibility for people with disabilities.
-W3C's Web Accessibility Initiative (WAI) is an effort to make web pages disability-friendly.
+Internet has become an important tool for everyday tasks.
+Therefore it is important that all users can access and understand the content of a web page.
+W3C's Web Accessibility Initiative (WAI) is an effort to make web pages disability-friendly, and with the ISO/IEC 40500:2012 standard the accessibility for users with disabilities will increase significantly.
 Universal design should enable websites so everyone can participate.
-In Norway, the universal design of ICT solutions is a legal requirement for both the public and private sectors (§ 14 in the Anti-Discrimination and Accessibility Act).
+In Norway, the universal design of ICT solutions is a legal requirement for both the public and private sectors (Section 18.
+Special provisions on universal design of ICT in the Equality and Anti-Discrimination Act).
 All new ICT solutions should be universally designed.
 This means that new websites aimed at the public must built on recognized international standards (ISO/IEC 40500) and they must meet at least 35 of 61 of the success criteria in WCAG 2.0.

 WAI is a win-win strategy